csbridge/csbridge2020/templates/en/resources/sectionleader-faq.md

     You will be assigned a section and this will be your go-to location for all things related to section.
 You'll communicate exclusively with your group of students in this group.

+For more information on Ed Discussion, you can refer to the [Quick Start Guide](https://us.edstem.org/help).

 ### [Course Website](online.csbridge.org)

 This is where you will find all information related to the curriculum - handouts, projects, examples, and slides.
 You'll also find FAQ information for students and Section Leaders.